eclipse-kura/kura/docs/java-application-development/development-environment-setup.md

     ![Kura Oomph](./images/development-environment-setup/image11.png)

 * Update Eclipse Kura Git repository's username (prefer the anonymous HTTPS option, link to your fork) and customize further settings if you like (e.g. Root install folder, Installation folder name).
+* Set the `JRE 1.8 location` value to the installed local jdk-8 VM.
 Then click the Next button.
 * Leave all Bootstrap Tasks selected and press the Finish button.
 * Accept the licenses and unsigned content.
 * Wait for the installation to finish, a few additional plugins will be installed.